kongrui/uc-machine-learning/capstone/capstone_report.md

 ## V. Conclusion

-what was the most interesting aspect of this work?
-What was the biggest challenge, and how did you overcome it?
-What did you learn?

 This is very interesting as well as challenging project to me.
 To be able to accomplish this project, I need to prepare my knowledge beyond specific in machine learning technique.
 I learned a lot on how normal information retrieval does the work and what are the NLP technique for.
 I also studies papers from other ecommerce company besides homedepot and see how search relevance is improved/implemented.